WICG/webmonetization/docs/remove-ads.md

 }
 ```

-If the visitor has Web Monetization, then we bind the `monetizationstart` event.
+If the visitor is web monetized, then we bind the `monetizationstart` event.
 This triggers the removal of ads once Web Monetization initializes.

 The `hasPaid` variable is used in the timer to see whether Web